Skip to content

 An allergy is a protective reaction of the human immune system to actually harmless substances such as pollen, dust, or food.
 The more sensitive the immune system reacts to the allergen, the stronger the symptoms.
-Allergies can cause watery or red eyes, sneezing, runny nose, itching, or upset stomach.
+Allergies can cause watery or red eyes, sneezing, runny nose, itching, or stomach upset.

 Rarely, an allergic reaction can also cause anaphylaxis.
 This causes the airways to narrow, leading to severe shortness of breath and a significant drop in blood pressure.
 Without immediate treatment, such a shock can be fatal.